Camera Accessories Every Photographer Must Have

 Camera Cleaning Kit and Lens Pen

-A good DSLR camera cleaning kit should include a lens pen, cleaning fluid in a spray bottle, air blower, microfiber cleaning cloths and a soft brush.
+Camera cleaning kit: This kit should include a lens pen, cleaning fluid in a spray bottle, air blower, microfiber cleaning cloths and a soft brush.

-A basic lens care kit is good for smaller cameras and smartphones.
+Basic lens care kit: This kit is good for smaller cameras and smartphones.

 Camera Remote Shutter Release

 A remote shutter release is fantastic for decreasing camera shake caused by the pressure of your finger activating the camera shutter.
-Using this items results in sharper images.
-You can compensate for this by using the camera timer, but it is inconvenient.
+Using this camera accessory results in sharper images.

 CARRY EXTRAS: You don’t want to miss any photographic opportunities due to forgetting to load a memory card or filling a memory card (or two).